simul/simul.github.io/tutorials/sequencer.md

 <sup>The keyframe will be created at the position your mouse is at</sup>

+You can click on the layer name to access layer specific settings.

 Sequence
 ----------
 A sequence is a collection of Layers and keyframes, that can be saved and used in any scene that incorporates trueSKY.
 There can only be one sequence active at a time, although you can switch between them at run-time.
 You can use sequences to save specific weather formations for set times of the day.